-Choornika:-The Being so arrived at (that is not perceived by the soul) is Hara.
+Churnika.-The Being so arrived at (that is not perceived by the soul) is Hara.

-Varthikam:-All objects understood by us do not require a light to know them by, and all not so understood cannot be known even with a light.
-Hence that which is not included in these two and which is beyond the ken of human powers and is within its ken also, that is Sivam, which is Sat.
+Varthikam.-All objects understood by us do not require a light to know them by, and all not so understood cannot be known even with a light.
+Hence that which is not included in these two and which is beyond the ken of human powers and is within its ken also, that is Sivam which is Sat.

-Udarana:-(a) If the meaning of the expression that God is neither what can be proved and known by us nor what cannot be known is asked, he who has found the truth will say that He exists.
+Illustrations.-(a) If the meaning of the expression that God is neither what can be proved and known by us nor what cannot be known is asked, he who has found the truth will say that He exists.
 He cannot be seen by the human understanding as He will then become Asat.
-He must be seen by the Aru!
-Sakti of Siva who cannot be known by man.
-This Aru!
-Sakti is His Foot.
+He must be seen by the Arul Sakti of Siva who cannot be known by man.
+This Arul Sakti is His Foot meditation, He will be a mere fiction.
+If He is meditated as neither, He will be a nonentity.
+If He is meditated as an object of meditation though He is beyond human meditation, this will be also a fiction.
+The Param can only be meditated with the aid of His Arul.
+Therefore He is not a nonentity.

-- (b) The faculties by which the Soul perceives are Asat.
+(b) The faculties by which the Soul perceives are Asat.
 Therefore none of them can perceive the One.
-Even thou, who so perceivest, cannot understand Him.
+Even toou, who so perceivest, cannot understand Him.
 If examined, what thou perceivest will be different from thee.
-He who has understood himself will perceive himself to be not different from Him, as he merges his personality in Him and understands through His Arul. - (c) If God is capable of being meditated by man, He becomes Asat.
-If He is regarded as a Being beyond human meditation, He will be a mere fiction.
-If He is meditated as neither, He will be a non-entity.
-If He is meditated as an object of meditation though He is beyond human meditation, this will be also a fiction.
-The Param can only be meditated with the aid of His Arul.
-Therefore He is not a non-entity. - (d) To be known by the soul, He is not different from itself.
+He who has understood himself will perceive himself to be not different from Him, as he merges his personality in Him and understands through His Arul.

+(c) If God is capable of being meditated by man, He becomes Asat.
+If He is regarded as a Being beyond human

+(d.)
+To be known by the soul, He is not different from itself.
 As He is even present in its understanding it cannot know Him.
 As He in fact makes the soul see, its understanding cannot comprehend and point Him out to the soul, just as the eye which the soul enables it to see and yet is one with it cannot see the soul.

-(e) God is not one who can be pointed out as "That."
+(e.)
+God is not one who can be pointed out as "That."
 If so, not only will He be an object of knowledge, it will imply a Gnatha who understands Him as such.
 He is not different from the soul as an object of knowledge.
 He becomes one with the soul pervading its understanding altogether.
 The soul so feeling itself is also Sivam.